Xallver/JS-Pro-ReadMe-Generator/Readmegenerated.md

     * [Questions/Inquiries](#Questions/Inquiries)

     ## Description
-    running app for people to use to track their progress.
+    it is an application created to track users run times and distance during that run.

     ## Installation Instructions
-    go here, click here
+    create list here for installation

     ## Usage Instructions
     usage info